dliw/fpCEF3/Readme.md

 ### Which platforms are supported?

 - Windows
-- Linux with GTK2
+- Linux with GTK2 or QT

-The plain header should be ready for Mac (maybe with small changes), but the component needs to be adopted.
+The plain header is ready for Mac, but the component needs to be adopted.

-### How stable is fpCEF?
-Overall it looks good now, especially the Windows part.
-Unfortunately there seem to be bugs in Chromium / CEF3 itself as far as Linux is concerned.

 ### Is there a documentation for fpCEF?
 No, but you can find information in